 Personally, I don’t think any meal can be called Greek unless you have kalamata olives and sun-dried tomatoes.
 But that’s just me.

-And I’d be lying if I said that when the budget is tight and I can’t afford kalamamta olives and sun-dried tomatoes OR I’ve already used up both jars and I need to make do with what I have, I didn’t use black olives and cherry tomatoes in a pinch.
+And I’d be lying if I said that when the budget is tight and I can’t afford kalamata olives and sun-dried tomatoes OR I’ve already used up both jars and I need to make do with what I have.
+I would use black olives and cherry tomatoes in a pinch.

 But I’d also be lying if I said it was just as good.
 Because it’s not.
 The kalamata olives and sun-dried tomatoes MAKE this recipe, so please don’t skip if you don’t have to!

-I’m a HUGE fan of adding as many vegetables as I can to my meals, so we’re using cucumbers, bell peppers and red onions in this Greek quinoa salad recipe.
+I’m a HUGE fan of adding as many vegetables as I can to my meals, so we’re using crisp cucumbers, bell peppers, and red onions in this Greek quinoa salad recipe.
 All three of these veggies add crunch and authentic Greek flavor to the dish.

 Other optional veggies include:

 - Kale.
-Chop it up into tiny pieces, massage with some Greek salad dressing (below) and toss with the salad.
+Chop it into tiny pieces, massage it with some Greek salad dressing (below), and toss it with the salad.

 - Avocado.
 Dice it up and add it on top of the salad at the very end.

 - Fresh Dill or Parsley or Mint.
 Totally not a vegetable, I know, but if you happen to have any leftover fresh herbs from another dish, here’s your chance to use them up before they get slimy in the back of the fridge!